TeamMenOfCulture/GamePizza/README.md

-# NexusVR - HellRun and BatSaver
+# NexusVR - HellRun and BadSaber
-Welcome to our VR App, NexusVR, featuring two exciting games: HellRun and BatSaver.
+Welcome to our VR App, NexusVR, featuring two exciting games: HellRun and BadSaber.
 This app is built using Unity and is designed to provide an immersive experience using affordable VR goggles along with your Android device.

 ## Introduction
 NexusVR offers two thrilling games that take advantage of VR technology to provide an engaging and immersive experience.
 HellRun is a fast-paced action game set in a fiery underworld, while BadSaver is a game where you need immense reflexes to destroy obstacles.

 ## Features
-- Two unique VR games: HellRun and BatSaver
+- Two unique VR games: HellRun and BadSaber
 - Optimized for use with inexpensive VR goggles
 - Compatible with Android devices
 - Intuitive controls and engaging gameplay